marcelnicolay/mongotor/README.md

 [PyMongo](http://api.mongodb.org/python/current/) is a recommended way to work with MongoDB in python, but isn't asynchronous and not run inside de tornado's ioloop.
 If you use pymongo you won't take the advantages of tornado.

+## Why not motor ?

+[Motor](http://emptysquare.net/motor/) wraps PyMongo and makes it async with greenlet.
+Is a great project, but it uses greenlet.
+If you can use greenlets why not use gevent instead of tornado?
+PyMongo already works with gevent and you dont need to thinking about write all of your code with callbacks.
+My point is, if you are using a very powerfull non-blocking web server with a pure python code, you'll probably want to work with a pure tornado driver for accessing mongo, obviously since this module has a full support to mongodb features like pymongo.

 ## Why not asyncmongo ?

-[AsyncMongo](https://github.com/bitly/asyncmongo) is an asynchronous library for accessing mongo with tornado.ioloop, but don't implement replica set, don't have an ORM, I don't like her connection poolin, and i don't trust in your tests.
+[AsyncMongo](https://github.com/bitly/asyncmongo) is an asynchronous library for accessing mongodb with tornado.ioloop, but don't implement replica set and other mongodb features.

 Besides, this project is not walking very well, or better, very fast.
 Exist a lot of issues and pull requests that aren't looked.

 I am very thankful to asyncmongo, i worked with it in some projects and it's been served as inspiration, but now, I am very excited to write my own library, more flexible, fast, secure and that will walking faster.

 ## Installing